model-united-nations-of-luebeck/CMS-backend/README.md

    > python manage.py setup_test_data

+3. Create a conference item with the corresponding data in the Django Admin interface.
+In particular the `start_date` is essential, as it will be used to determine ages and the countdown.

 ## Deployment...

 Most configuration options can be set with an environment file.
 An example can be found in `.env.example`.
 Copy this, rename it to `.env`, and adjust it to your local setting.
 These variables are then read for example in `cms/settings.py`.